-First Year Research Exposure (FYRE) is a program that starts two weeks before your first semester as a freshman at UW La Crosse, and continues throughout your freshman year.
-There are a number of great benefits you can get out of participating in this program, such as exciting field trips, career exposure, and tutoring.
+First Year Research Exposure (FYRE) is a program that starts one weeks before your first semester as a freshman at UW La Crosse, and continues throughout your freshman year.
+There are a number of great benefits you can get out of participating in this program, such as exciting field trips, career exposures, and tutoring.
 FYRE is also a competitive program with a number of requirements.
 Check out the tabs or give our office a call/email to find out more!

 106 Graff Main Hall